Widen/widenbot/README.md

   (default: false)
 - `token`: Slack's outgoing webook token
 - `url`: Slack's incoming webhook url
-- `brain`: Options for the brain
 - `dbpath`: Path for the database to exist at
 - `logging`: Options for the logger
     - `path`: Path for the logs to be written to
     - `console` (optional): If true logs are written to console too